-In 2020, Climate and Health Alliance brought together over 100 thought leaders with futures experts for a Rewrite the Future Roundtable series to discuss possible alternative futures for Australia in 2030.
+In 2020, Climate and Health Alliance brought together 100+ thought leaders to discuss possible alternative futures for Australia in 2030.

-Guided by futures experts, and drawing on the expertise of the thought leaders, four narratives seek to answer the question/s: What will Australia look like in a decade if: there is no [policy] change; marginal change; maladaptive change; or radical transformative change?
+Guided by futures experts, and drawing on the expertise of the thought leaders, four narratives seek to answer this question.

 Two publications emerged: